isi-mube/Cosmic-Compendium/readme.md

 ## Project development:

-* 01/06/23: Data collection and definining the problem; image binary classificator to detect either spiral galaxy or not.
+* 01/06/23: Data collection and defining the problem; image binary classification to detect either spiral galaxy or not.
-* 15/06/23: Script nearly done.
-Reduced the quantity of imges used for the training model and testing to 500.
+* 15/06/23: The script is nearly done.
+Reduced the number of images used for the model training and testing to a subset of 1000.
-* 15/06/23 to 21/06/23: Fixing errors, bugs, cleaning the code.
+* 15/06/23 to 21/06/23: Fixing errors, and bugs and cleaning the code.
-* 29/06/23: Futher cleaning the code and bugs.
-Got a 81% accuracy predicting spiral galaxies.
+* 29/06/23: Further cleaning of the code and bugs.
+Got an 81% accuracy predicting spiral galaxies.
 Total number of epochs: 35.

+## Further development:

+* Missing: Plotting the metrics.
+* Do cross-validation for better a report.
+* Augment the number of epochs to get better accuracy results.
+* Further cleaning the code for readability.
+* Make a streamlit app to visualize the model better.
+* Rest and focus on Python basics, to keep moving on to image segmentation and multiclassification.

 ## Model Results